-Figure 28 Comparing Baselines by Activity
+Figure 29 Comparing Baselines by Activity

-The Compare Baselines window in Figure 28 shows the results of a comparison of the newproject2_08_23_99.195 and newproject2_latest.195 baselines.
-The more recent baseline contains the Fix copyright dates activity.
-The Compare Baselines window also lists the integration activity that ClearCase created during the deliver operation.
+The Compare Baselines window in Figure 29 shows the results of a comparison of the newproject2\08\23\99.195 and newproject2\latest.195 baselines.
+The more recent baseline

 To see the change sets associated with the activities, click Versions.
-Figure 29 shows the versions associated with the Fix copyright dates and integration activities.
+Figure 30 shows the versions associated with the Fix copyright dates and integration activities.

-Figure 29 Comparing Baselines by Version
+Figure 30 Comparing Baselines by Version